 It was in that moment her friend had suggested she join one of her classes.
 Cordy had done it herself with Psych.
 Audit classes were offered at any level of study within the University.
 Students did this for a number of reasons, such as general interest, or to broaden their learning either within or in addition to their main discipline area.
 The only downside was that you didn’t receive an academic credit.

-As it turned out, it hadn’t been too bad; each time after that initial attempt, Tara found that already her tendency to stammer had lessened in degrees.
+As it turned out, it hadn’t been too bad.
+Each time after that initial attempt, Tara found that already her tendency to stammer had lessened in small degrees.

 After much contemplation, Tara also decided to take up Willow on her suggestion to join the Wicca group.
 The girl had pestered her for several nights after first mentioning it, and seemed genuinely pleased when she’d agreed.